fixie/fixie/src/Fixie.VisualStudio.TestAdapter/README.md

 ## Visual Studio's Assumptions and Limitations

-1. In a code editor, the right-click context menu can provide a "Run Tests" option when a test framework's ITestDiscoverer provides accurate line number information for discovered test methods, and when the discovered tests' TestCase.FullyQualifiedName meets certain undocumented restrictions.
+1. In a code editor, the right-click context menu can provide a "Run Tests" option when a test framework's `ITestDiscoverer` provides accurate line number information for discovered test methods, and when the discovered tests' `TestCase.FullyQualifiedName` meets certain undocumented restrictions.
-Experimentation shows that TestCase.FullyQualifiedName may be of the form "<full-name-of-test-class>.<method-name>".
-Straying from that format in any way, such as placing argument information like "()" or "(1,2)" at the end, will break the right-click "Run Tests" behavior.
+Experimentation shows that `TestCase.FullyQualifiedName` may be of the form `<full-name-of-test-class>.<method-name>`.
+Straying from that format in any way, such as placing argument information like `()` or `(1,2)` at the end, will break the right-click "Run Tests" behavior.
 2. Even when these rules are followed, Visual Studio's right click "Run Tests" behavior is broken in the presence of overloaded test methods.
 3. Visual Studio has poor support for parameterized test methods, for which the arguments are not known ahead of execution time.
-It assumes that TestCase.FullyQualifiedName values will pefectly match between the discovery phase and the execution phase.
+It assumes that `TestCase.FullyQualifiedName` values will pefectly match between the discovery phase and the execution phase.
 Otherwise, you get a glitchy experience as Visual Studio tries and fails to match up actual execution results with the list of tests found at discovery time.